mekinsie/tap-room-redux/README.md

 ## Description

 Tap Room is an application that allows users to keep track of their kegs and preserves jars.
-Kegs have full CRUD functionality
+Kegs have full CRUD functionality.
+Users can sell pints of a keg by clicking on the sell button.

 * * *